Webull Corporation research snapshot

 LevelValueWhy it matters

-Beta (5Y)0.55Low beta is misleading for such a short trading history; the stock has shown extreme idiosyncratic volatility.
+Beta (5Y)0.55Low beta is misleading for a stock with a short history and extreme idiosyncratic moves, as the 47% one-year decline shows.

 BULL AI trading strategy